wjbmattingly/python_for_dh/_sources/README.md

 ## OUTLINE OF COURSE

-### PART ONE: KEY CONCEPTS AND TERMS
-1) Introduction
-  1) Introduction to Me
-  2) Introduction to Course
-  3) Introduction to the PythonHumanities.com
-2) Why Python?
-  1) Programming Languages
-  2) What is Python used for?
-3) How to Install Python
-4) Online Compilers

-### PART TWO: DATA and DATA STRUCTURES
-1) What is Data?
-2) Strings
-3) Numbers
-   1) Integers
-   2) Floats
-4) Booleans
-5) String Methods
-6) Mathematical Operations
-7) Types of Division
-8) What are Data Structures?
-9) Lists
-10) Tuples
-11) Sets
-12) Dictionaries

-### PART THREE: LOOPING AND CONDITIONALS
-1) What are Loops?
-2) Why are Loops Useful?
-3) For Loops
-4) While Loops
-5) What are conditionals?
-6) If-Then

-### PART FOUR: FUNCTIONS AND CLASSES
-1) What are Functions?
-2) When do we Use Functions?
-2) How do we Create Functions?
-3) How do we call Functions?
-4) What are Classes?
-5) When do we Use Classes?
-6) How do we Create Classes?
-7) How do we call Classes?

-### PART FIVE: LOADING AND SAVING DATA
-1) Why Save Data?
-2) The with opereator

-### PART SIX: LIBRARIES and TABULAR DATA (EXCEL, CSV, TSV)
-1) What are Libraries
-2) Why are Libraries Useful

-1) What is Tabular Data?
-2) Pandas and the DataFrame
-3) What is JSON?
-4) Why is JSON important?
-5) The Basics of the JSON Library

-### PART SEVEN: WORKING WITH WEB DATA
-1) What is Web Scrapping?
-2) Requests
-3) BeautifulSoup

-### PART NINE: FINAL PROJECT - EXTRACTING TABLE FROM WIKIPEDIA
-1) How to Find Data
-2) Extracting theh Data
-3) Saving the Data
-4) Loading Data in Excel

 | Lesson Number      | Lesson Title |
 | ----------- | ----------- |
 |01.01 |Introduction to Python for DH|